This blog was partially inspired by some other recent blogs that I have read.

 one!
 Let’s stop accepting the “Baby Mama/Baby

+And can we finally disown the N-Word, once & for all?
 Just stop using it, no matter what color you are, under ANY circumstances.
 Please.

 And I know this is coming of very Black-centered, but this